Static Level Ancestors in Practice

 \subsection{Tree representation and random generation}

-All level ancestor algorithms work on trees, which consist part of the input of the algorithm.
-To represent rooted trees, we decided to use the Euler representation, a unique mapping of a tree to an array which is compact and is derived by an Euler traversal of the tree, commonly referred to as {\em depth first search} (DFS).
-For our implementations, we selected to use a binary representation of the Euler traversal, where `1' represents forward downward traversal of edges towards descendant nodes, and `0' represents upward traversal of edges toward ancestor nodes.
+All level ancestor algorithms work on rooted trees, which consist part of the input of the algorithm.
+To represent rooted trees, we decided to use the Euler representation, a unique mapping of a tree to an array which is compact and is derived from an Euler traversal of the tree, commonly referred to as {\em depth first search} (DFS).
+For our implementations we selected to use a binary representation of the Euler traversal, where `1' represents a forward downward traversal of an edge towards a descendant node, and `0' represents an upward traversal of an edge toward an ancestor node.
 A rooted tree with $n$ nodes can therefore be represented by $2n-2$ binary digits, which we call the {\em signature} of the tree.
 It should be noted that, for ordinal binary trees of large size, this is the most compact representation.
-For the purpose of our study, we have used an ASCII representation of the binary digits of the Euler traversal, to facilitate visual inspection and debugging.
+For the purpose of our study, we have used an ASCII representation of the binary digits of the Euler traversal, in order to facilitate visual inspection and debugging.
 Given a rooted tree signature, it is trivial to construct a pointer linked or table based tree structure in linear time on the size of the tree.